Etna: the fiery giant of Sicily

 creams and pestos

-It is one of the most representative products of the western slope of the volcano.
+It is one of the most representative products of the western side of the volcano.

 6. Etna DOC wines